Can I have more than one SIPP?

 A self-invested personal pension (SIPP) is a type of private pension.
 Like all private, or personal, pensions, SIPPs are defined contribution (DC) pensions.
 This means that the money you pay into your pension is invested, and the value of your pension pot when you retire will depend on investment performance.

 Unlike standard personal pensions, where the pension provider manages the investments on your behalf, with a SIPP you are in control of exactly how your pension funds are invested.
 This means they tend to be better for those with experience in investing.
-SIPPs tend to offer a wider range of investment options than regular pensions, though SIPP pension charges are typically higher as a result.
+SIPPs tend to offer a wider range of investment options than regular pensions, though SIPP pension charges can be higher as a result.
 You can find out more about the pros and cons of SIPPs in our full guide to self-invested personal pensions.

 Is it possible to have more than one SIPP?